A functorial approach to rank functions on triangulated categories: Introduction

 \subsection{Acknowledgements}

-TC acknowledges support from DFG (Deutsche Forschungsgemeinschaft) through the grant KO 1281/18.
+Most of this work was carried out during the employment of TC at the University of Stuttgart and she acknowledges support from the Deutsche Forschungsgemeinschaft (DFG) through the grant KO 1281/18.
+TC also acknowledges partial support from DFG through the grant SFB-TRR 358/1 2023 — 491392403.
 MG was partially supported by the French ANR grant CHARMS~(ANR-19-CE40-0017).
 This work is a part of a project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 101001159).
 Parts of this work were done during stays of MG at the University of Stuttgart, and he is very grateful to Steffen Koenig for the hospitality.
 FM acknowledges support through a postdoctoral fellowship of the Baden-Württemberg Stiftung.
+AZ acknowledges support by the Czech Academy of Sciences CAS (RVO 67985840).
 Moreover, FM and AZ acknowledge support from DFG through a scientific network on silting theory.
+We thank the anonymous referee for carefully reading the manuscript and for suggesting various improvements in the exposition.